We've listed some beautiful places to camp along the way, some of them free, so this is a great journey to do in a campervan.

 Call in at the relaxed beachfront hamlets that make up Mission Beach.
 Nestled between World Heritage rainforest and palm-fringed beaches, Mission Beach is a beautiful half way point for campervan explorers to spend the night.
 You have dozens of rainforest and coastal walking trails, secluded inlets, and wide empty beaches to explore, and if you’re lucky you’ll see an endangered Cassowary, but keep a safe distance.

 Mission Beach offers a full range of dining options, cafes, art galleries, supermarkets, some good fishing, sky diving, white-water rafting and reef and mangrove tours.
-Water taxis shuttle day-trippers to idyllic Dunk Island.
+Water taxis shuttle day-trippers to idyllic Dunk Island and Bedarra Island.

 Edmund Kennedy National Park makes a rewarding detour to mangrove forest boardwalks, empty beaches, and enormous lace monitor lizards.